 - Generating money by selling these patents as part of a package

-- Saving money in terms of maintenance fee for patents which could not be sold
+- Saving money in terms of maintenance fees by abandoning the unsold ones.

 See other pages for details: